mransan/raft/doc/introduction.md

 Consensus protocols ensure that participating servers will eventually be consistent even if certain failure happened.
 Such protocol can differ with regards to the state they manage as well as the type of failure they are resilient to.

-**RAFT** protocol ensures the consistent execution of a `state machine` and it is resilient to `fail-stop` failures. `fail-stop` failures are essentially server crashes or a server not receiving messages. **RAFT** protocol does not support Byzantine failure which is when a server is acting maliciously.
+**RAFT** protocol ensures the consistent execution of a `state machine` and is resilient to `fail-stop` failures. `fail-stop` failures are essentially server crashes or a server not receiving messages. **RAFT** protocol does not support Byzantine failures which is when a server is acting maliciously.

 In the next section we will look into details about what is a state machine with a concrete and simple example implemented in OCaml.